 The funeral industry makes a whopping $2 billion dollars in revenue every year.
 The average cost of a funeral has been steadily increasing over the past 10 years and has now reached a level where many families need to make smart decisions to keep funeral expenses under control and affordable.
 A hard thing to do when the average funeral cost can vary significantly, swaying from $4000 to $15,000 according to ASIC, but currently sitting at a median price of $19,000.

 Researching the cost and responsibilities associated with planning a funeral isn't something many of us want to think about in our spare time.
 But the funeral industry is a profitable one, and it's employing up-selling techniques and over-priced add-on services when assisting grieving and vulnerable families looking for help during a difficult time.
 So what are the cost associated with planning an end of life ceremony, and what are your options?
-This is what you need to know about funerals in Australia.
+This is how much a funeral costs in Australia, and how you can pay for them.

 Be careful when getting quotes from funeral directors